 When a human cyborg (Arnold Schwarzenegger) comes from the future claiming that John himself sent him, John understands that his mother Sarah, who has meanwhile been hospitalized in a mental institution, has been telling the truth all these years.

-A more sophisticated cyborg, the T-1000, is sent by the machines to kill John, and his mission is to free Sarah from the institution and destroy the chip found in the junkyard where the cyborg is from the first movie was destroyed.
+A more sophisticated cyborg, the T-1000, is sent by the machines to kill John, and his mission is to free Sarah from the institution and destroy the chip found in the junkyard where the cyborg movie was destroyed.
 The chip was taken by a senior engineer at Skynet, Miles Dyson, and he will use it to invent human robots.

 7. Ender’s Game (2013)